-Yamagata Prefecture is accessible via train from Tokyo.
-Alternatively, you can fly to Sendai Airport and take local trains into the area.
+Yamagata Prefecture is accessible via bullet train from Tokyo.
+Alternatively, you can fly to Yamagata Airport or Shonai Airport.

-The JR Yamagata Shinkansen serves Yamagata and connects Shinjo in the north of the prefecture with Tokyo (two and a half hours).
-To fly from Tokyo or further afield, the nearest major airport is in neighboring Sendai Prefecture.
-The JR Senzan Line connects Sendai City and Yamagata City (90 minutes).
+The JR Yamagata Shinkansen serves Yamagata and connects much of the prefecture with Tokyo.
+It takes 3 hours to reach the northern terminus at Shinjo.
+To fly from Tokyo or further afield, the nearest major airport is Sendai Airport.

 Zao Takayu Dolls

 Although kokeshi dolls are found all over Japan, their design varies significantly.
 The first dolls were made in Zao over 400 years ago, and have changed little over time.
 A long wooden cylindrical body is topped with a round head and then both sections are hand-painted in red and black by the artisan.